acg/alangrow.com/content/blog/slippery-device-names.html.md

 ### NVMe Disks

 Next we have the disk problem.
 C5 instances use NVMe throughout, even for EBS storage.
-[The AWS docs warn us](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/nvme-ebs-volumes.html) about the following:
+[The AWS docs warn us](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/nvme-ebs-volumes.html) that:

 > The block device driver can assign NVMe device names in a different order than you specified for the volumes in the block device mapping.

 And oh boy, do they ever like to assign in different order.

 If you only have one disk, you might never have this problem.
-Personally I'm a fan of using multiple heterogeneous disks on servers.
-There a couple main reasons:
+I use multiple disks because:

 1. Different subsystems have different access patterns and performance requirements.
 Using separate disks for, say, `/var/lib/postgresql/` and `/var/log/` lets you provision and tune them separately.
 2. The disk boundary is a convenient blast radius.
-To continue the example, if `/var/log/` runs out of disk space, you can have a server that otherwise continues to operate normally.
+Have you ever had a server fill up with log files and grind to a halt?
+A separate `/var/log/` disk will contain the problem and let other subsystems continue to run normally.

 So I've got 5 different NVMe disks attaching to an EC2 instance in random order.
 Once in a while it works, but usually home directories have become the database, logfiles are now volatile runtime state, and so on.
 A real Mister Potato Head mess.